-We entered into an employment agreement with Mr. Bonaccorso, our Chief Commercial Officer, in January 2018, which was amended and restated on January 10, 2020.
-Under the terms of the amended and restated agreement, Mr. Bonaccorso is entitled to receive an annual base salary of \$374,500 and an annual bonus of up to 40% of his annual base salary based upon our Board of Directors' assessment of Mr. Bonaccorso's performance and our attainment of targeted goals as set by the Board of Directors in their sole discretion.
-In connection with his original employment agreement, Mr. Bonaccorso was also awarded an option to purchase 102,100 shares of common stock at an exercise price of \$6.52 per share in February 2018 under our 2013 Equity Incentive Plan.
-25% of the shares subject to the option vested on February 7, 2019 (the first anniversary of Mr. Bonaccorso's commencement of employment) and the remaining shares vest in 36 equal monthly installments thereafter, subject to Mr. Bonaccorso's continued service and subject to full acceleration in the event of a sale event, as defined in Mr. Bonaccorso's agreement, during such continued service.
-Pursuant to his amended and restated employment agreement, Mr. Bonaccorso also entered into a confidentiality, inventions assignment, non-competition and non-solicitation agreement with us.
+We entered into an employment agreement with Dr. Goldenberg, our Chief Medical Officer, in August 2020.
+Dr. Goldenberg was entitled to receive a one-time bonus of \$60,000 payable upon his execution of the employment agreement and associated confidential information agreement.
+Under the terms of the agreement, Dr. Goldenberg is entitled to receive an annual base salary of \$400,000 and an annual bonus of up to 40% of his annual base salary based upon our Board of Directors' assessment of Dr. Goldenberg's performance and our attainment of targeted goals as set by the Board of Directors in their sole discretion.
+Pursuant to his amended and restated employment agreement, Dr. Goldenberg also entered into an employee confidential information, inventions, non-solicitation and non-competition agreement with us.

-Pursuant to the terms of his amended and restated employment agreement, Mr. Bonaccorso's employment is at will and may be terminated at any time by us or Mr. Bonaccorso.
-If Mr. Bonaccorso's employment is terminated by us without cause or by Mr. Bonaccorso for good reason, then Mr. Bonaccorso would be eligible to receive severance benefits.
-The length of severance benefits that Mr. Bonaccorso would receive depends on (i) when his employment is terminated and (ii) whether or not he is terminated in connection with a change in control.
+Pursuant to the terms of his employment agreement, Dr. Goldenberg's employment is at will and may be terminated at any time by us or Dr. Goldenberg.
+If Dr. Goldenberg's employment is terminated by us without cause or by Dr. Goldenberg for good reason, then Dr. Goldenberg would be eligible to receive severance benefits.
+The length of severance benefits that Dr. Goldenberg would receive depends on (i) when his employment is terminated and (ii) whether or not he is terminated in connection with a change in control.

-If Mr. Bonaccorso's employment is terminated by us without cause or if Mr. Bonaccorso resigns with good reason on or before February 7, 2020, then he would be entitled to six months of severance benefits and if it occurs after February 7, 2020, then Mr. Bonaccorso would be entitled to 12 months of severance benefits.
-During the applicable severance period, Mr. Bonaccorso would receive the following severance benefits, less applicable tax withholding:
+If Dr. Goldenberg's employment is terminated by us without cause or if Dr. Goldenberg resigns with good reason after August 1, 2021 and before August 1, 2022, then he would be entitled to six months of severance benefits and if it occurs after August 1, 2022, then Dr. Goldenberg would be entitled to 12 months of severance benefits.
+During the applicable severance period, Dr. Goldenberg would receive the following severance benefits, less applicable tax withholding:

-- payment of his then-current base salary in accordance with normal payroll procedures for the applicable severance period; and - payment or reimbursement of continued health coverage for Mr. Bonaccorso and his dependents under COBRA for the applicable severance period.
+payment of his then-current base salary in accordance with normal payroll procedures for the applicable severance period; and payment or reimbursement of continued health coverage for Dr. Goldenberg and his dependents under COBRA for the applicable severance period.

-If Mr. Bonaccorso's employment is terminated by us without cause or if Mr. Bonaccorso resigns with good reason, in either case within 12 months following or 1 month prior to the effective date of a change in control, then Mr. Bonaccorso would be entitled to the following severance benefits, less applicable tax withholding:
+If Dr. Goldenberg's employment is terminated by us without cause or if Dr. Goldenberg resigns with good reason, in either case within 12 months following or 1 month prior to the effective date of a change in control, then Dr. Goldenberg would be entitled to the following severance benefits, less applicable tax withholding:

-- · payment of his then-current base salary in accordance with normal payroll procedures for 12 months; - payment of a cash severance benefit equal to Mr. Bonaccorso's annual bonus at the target percentage for the year in which the termination occurs: - payment or reimbursement of continued health coverage for Mr. Bonaccorso and his dependents under COBRA for 12 months; and - all equity awards owned by Mr. Bonaccorso will automatically vest.
+- payment of his then-current base salary in accordance with normal payroll procedures for 12 months; - payment of a cash severance benefit equal to Dr. Goldenberg's annual bonus at the target percentage for the year in which the termination occurs; - payment or reimbursement of continued health coverage for Dr. Goldenberg and his dependents under COBRA for 12 months; and - all equity awards owned by Dr. Goldenberg will automatically vest.

-A. Brian Davis
+Mr. Davis

 We entered into an employment agreement with Mr. Davis, our Chief Financial Officer, in October 2019.
-Under the terms of the amended and restated agreement, Mr. Davis is entitled to receive an annual base salary of \$375,000 and an annual bonus of up to 40% of his annual base salary based upon our Board of Directors' assessment of Mr. Davis' performance and our attainment of targeted goals as set by the Board of Directors in their sole discretion.
-In connection with his employment agreement, Mr. Davis was also awarded an option to purchase 125,000 shares of our common stock at an exercise price of \$14.65 per share in October 2019 under our 2018 Equity Incentive Plan.
-25% of the shares subject to the option vest on October 18, 2020 (the first anniversary of Mr. Davis' commencement of employment) and the remaining shares vest in 36 equal monthly installments thereafter, subject to Mr. Davis' continued service.
-The option is subject to full acceleration in the event of a change in control, as defined in Mr. Davis' agreement, during such continued service.
+Under the terms of the agreement, Mr. Davis is entitled to receive an annual base salary of \$375,000 and an annual bonus of up to 40% of his annual base salary based upon our Board of Directors' assessment of Mr. Davis' performance and our attainment of targeted goals as set by the Board of Directors in their sole discretion.
 Pursuant to his employment agreement, Mr. Davis also entered into a confidentiality, inventions assignment, non-competition and non-solicitation agreement with us.